Environment Week

 Indigenous Photo Tour at Deer Lake

 Join us for a guided tour of Deer Lake, focused on photography tips for both film cameras and phones that will help you get the perfect nature shots of beautiful Burnaby!
-This tour is guided by Indigenous guides and photographers John Preissl and Laurie Beeman, who will be sharing some of the Indigenous history of Deer Lake and the surrounding area, including the Legend of Deer Lake, as told by John’s great-great grandfather, Chief Joe Capilano of the Squamish Nation.
+This tour is guided by Indigenous guides and photographers, John Preissl and Laurie Beeman, who will be sharing some of the Indigenous history of Deer Lake and the surrounding area, including the Legend of Deer Lake, as told by John’s great-great grandfather, Chief Joe Capilano of the Squamish Nation.
 Laurie will also be sharing traditional knowledge about the plants important to Coast Salish peoples for food and medicine.
+The tour will start and finish at Spirit Square at the Shadbolt Centre for the Arts, by Musqueam Nation artist Thomas Cannell’s Spirit Square basalt stone figures.
+Please bring water, a sun hat, and camera (phone cameras are welcome) as well as your adventuring spirit!
+This tour is mostly over flat ground, with a few short hills.